himanshu-agrwl/hindi-asr-whisper-finetuning/README.md

 ```

+## 🌍 Why This Project Matters

+Speech recognition for Hindi and code-mixed languages is still challenging due to limited datasets and informal speech patterns.
+This project explores real-world limitations of ASR systems and highlights key challenges in low-resource language settings.

+---

 ## 📌 Conclusion

 This project demonstrates a complete ASR pipeline, including training, evaluation, and error analysis.
 It highlights the importance of data quality, preprocessing, and evaluation strategies in building robust speech recognition systems.